Is Breakfast Cereal Healthy?

 - And many more!

 Creating a healthy breakfast can be both quick and easy when you focus on whole foods.
-By incorporating a source of protein, source of fibre and some healthy fats, you can easily create a well-balanced meal with minimal effort.
+By incorporating a source of protein, source of fiber, and some healthy fats, you can easily create a well-balanced meal with minimal effort.

 The Bottom Line